Arizona Lottery Tax Calculator - 2.5% State Tax

 Q:What is Arizona's state income tax rate on lottery winnings?

-Arizona imposes a flat 2.5% state income tax on all lottery winnings.
-This applies to residents who claim prizes and is in addition to federal taxes.
+Arizona imposes a flat 2.5% state income tax on all income, including lottery winnings.
+It applies to residents who claim prizes and is in addition to federal tax.

-Q:Do I owe Arizona state tax if I buy a lottery ticket but live in another state?
+Q:Do I owe Arizona state tax if I buy a ticket in Arizona but live in another state?

 Q:What's the total tax rate on Arizona lottery winnings?